World 'running out of time' on North Korea, Trump to tell Asia: White House

 Trump is expected to press Xi to reduce oil exports to North Korea and coal imports from Pyongyang and limit financial transactions.
 The Chinese leader is newly ascendant after consolidating power at a Communist Party congress.

-(Reporting by Steve Holland and David Alexander; Additional reporting by David Brunnstrom; Editing by Cynthia Osterman and Peter Cooney)
+(Reporting by Steve Holland and David Alexander; Editing by Chizu Nomiyama and Cynthia Osterman)